-Maddox is a determined, energetic and typical little 2 year old boy.
+“Maddox is a determined, energetic and typical little 2 year old boy.
 He is cheeky, naughty and completely wonderful.
-He is our eldest child and the journey we have been on so far has completely changed our outlook on life.
+He is our eldest child and the journey we have been on so far has completely changed our outlook on life.”

-He was diagnosed with hypophosphatasia (HPP) at 10 days old.
-This condition is an inherited metabolic disease that is a serious, progressive and lifelong condition that can damage bones and organs.
-This condition disrupts a process called mineralization, in which minerals such as calcium and phosphorus are deposited in developing bones and teeth.
-Mineralization is critical for the formation of bones that are strong and rigid.
+“He was diagnosed with Hypophosphatasia (HPP) at ten days old.
+This condition is an Inherited Metabolic Disease that is a serious, progressive and lifelong condition that can damage bones and organs.
+This condition disrupts a process called mineralisation, in which minerals such as calcium and phosphorus are deposited in developing bones and teeth.
+Mineralisation is critical for the formation of bones that are strong and rigid.

 During birth Maddox broke several ribs, both wrists and was an extremely poorly little baby.
 Doctors were unsure as to why he was not improving after birth and following further tests were able to diagnose HPP.
 In some ways we were fortunate as they diagnosed his condition early, despite it being an ultra rare condition, and even though they had no experience of the condition his consultants contacted other hospitals to see how best to treat him.
 One of the biggest learning curves for us was the fact that doctors do not always have all the answers.

 On the day he was diagnosed I met with two new doctors who I had never met before.
 They said that they thought they knew what condition Maddox had but did not know for sure until they carried out further tests.
 The doctors did not want to tell me the name in case I researched it online but they did eventually tell me.
 My partner, Lewis, was at work and breaking the news to him is possibly one of my worst memories.
 We had thought that Maddox’s condition was improving and then to be told his diagnosis was devastating.
 When symptoms occur in children before 6 months of age over 70% of children die before they reach 5 years old.
 At this stage the outcome looked very bleak.